InceptionTime: Finding AlexNet for Time Series Classification: Experiments:

 ~ In this section, we present the results of our proposed novel classifier called \ourmethod{}, evaluated on the 85 datasets of the UCR archive.
 We note that throughout the paper (unless specified otherwise) \ourmethod{} refers to an ensemble of 5 Inception networks, while the ``\ourmethod{}($n$)'' notation is used to denote an ensemble of $n$ Inception networks.

 \figurename~\ref{fig:cd-diagram-with-inception-ensemble} illustrates the critical difference diagram with \ourmethod{} added to the mix of the current state-of-the-art classifiers for time series data, whose results were taken from~\cite{bagnall2017the}.
 We can see here that our \ourmethod{} ensemble reaches competitive accuracy with the class-leading algorithm HIVE-COTE, an ensemble of 37 TSC algorithms with a hierarchical voting scheme~\citep{lines2016hive}.
 While the two algorithms share the same clique on the critical difference diagram, the trivial GPU parallelization of deep learning models makes learning our \ourmethod{} model a substantially easier task than training the 37 different classifiers of HIVE-COTE, whose implementation does not trivially leverage the GPUs' computational power.
-We therefore propose here that \ourmethod{} should be considered as the new state of the art for TSC as its accuracy is equal to that of HIVE-COTE (see \figurename~\ref{fig:plot-inceptions-vs-hive-cote}) while being much faster (see \figurename~\ref{fig:plot-inception-vs-hive-cote-length} and~\ref{fig:plot-inception-vs-hive-cote-train-size}).

 To further visualize the difference between the \ourmethod{} and HIVE-COTE, \figurename~\ref{fig:plot-inceptions-vs-hive-cote} depicts the accuracy plot of \ourmethod{} against HIVE-COTE for each of the 85 UCR datasets.
 The results show a Win/Tie/Loss of 40/6/39 in favor of \ourmethod{}, however the difference is not statistically significant as previously discussed.
 From \figurename~\ref{fig:plot-inceptions-vs-hive-cote}, we can also easily spot the two datasets for which \ourmethod{} noticeably under-performs (in terms of accuracy) with respect to HIVE-COTE: Wine and Beef.
 These two datasets contain spectrography data from different types of beef/wine, with the goal being to determine the correct type of meat/wine using the recorded time series data.
 Recently, transfer learning has been shown to significantly increase the accuracy for these two datasets, especially when fine-tuning a dataset with similar time series data~\citep{IsmailFawaz2018transfer}.
 Our results suggest that further potential improvements may be available for \ourmethod{} when applying a transfer learning approach, as recent discoveries in~\cite{kashiparekh2019convtimenet} show that the various filter lengths of the Inception modules have been shown to benefit more from fine-tuning than networks with a static filter length.